mattkleinberg/smart-quotes-fixer/README.md

 ## Usage

+1. Create two folders in this project directory named `old_files` and `new_files`.

-Place all files needing to be converted into the `old_files` directory.
+2. Place all files needing to be converted into the `old_files` directory.

-In terminal (on Mac) or command prompt (on Windows) go into the project directory and run the following command `python3 convert.py`.
+3. In terminal (on Mac) or command prompt (on Windows) go into the project directory and run the following command `python3 convert.py`.

 All converted files will be in the `new_files` directory once the script has finished running.